Aider-AI/aider/docs/benchmarks.md

 without the benefit of the second try.

-It's worth noting that GPT never gets to see the source code of the unit tests during the benchmarking.
+It's worth noting that GPT never gets to see the source code of the unit tests during the benchmark.
 It only sees the error output from failed tests.
 Of course, all of this code was probably part of its original training data!

 In summary, passing an exercise means GPT was able to:

   - Write the required code (possibly after reviewing test error output),
-  - Correctly package all of the code edits into the edit format so that Aider can process and save it to the implementation file.
+  - Correctly package all of the code edits into the edit format so that aider can process and save it to the implementation file.

 Conversely, failing an exercise only requires a breakdown in one of those steps.
 In practice, GPT fails at different steps in different